Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 66-point total in five of 12 games this season.

-- Utah has combined with its opponents to score more than 66 points in three of 10 games this season.
+- Ohio State has combined with its opponents to score more than 66 points in five of 12 games this season.

-- Saturday's total is 15 points lower than the two team's combined 81 points per game average.
+- Saturday's over/under is 15.0 points lower than the two team's combined 81 points per game average.

-- The 41.5 combined points per game that these two squads have allowed this season are 24.5 fewer than the 66 total in this contest.

 - Buckeyes games have an average total of 64.4 points this season, 1.6 fewer than Saturday's over/under.